kyma-project/kyma/docs/kyma/docs/010-details-components.md

 The Service Catalog lists all of the services available to Kyma users through the registered Service Brokers.
 Using the Service Catalog, you can provision new services in the
 Kyma [Kubernetes](https://kubernetes.io/) cluster and create bindings between the provisioned service and an application.

+## Service Mesh

+The Service Mesh is an infrastructure layer that handles service-to-service communication, proxying, service discovery, traceability, and security independent of the code of the services.
+Kyma uses the [Istio](https://istio.io/) Service Mesh that is customized for the specific needs of the implementation.

+## Security

+Kyma security uses the Service Mesh that enforces RBAC (Role Based Access Control) in the cluster.
+[Dex](https://github.com/coreos/dex) handles the identity management and identity provider integration.
+It allows you to integrate any [OpenID Connect](https://openid.net/connect/) or SAML2-compliant identity provider with Kyma through the use of [connectors](https://github.com/coreos/dex#connectors).
+Additionally, Dex provides a static user store which gives you more flexibility when managing access to your cluster.

 ## Service Brokers

 Service Brokers are [Open Service Broker API](https://www.openservicebrokerapi.org/)-compatible servers that manage the lifecycle of one or more services.
 Each Service Broker registered in Kyma presents the services it offers to the Service Catalog.
 You can provision these services on a cluster level through the Service Catalog.
 Out of the box, Kyma comes with three Service Brokers.